mhkarimi1383/rawfile-localpv/README.md

 > [!IMPORTANT]
 > - You can’t monitor volume usage: There are hacky workarounds to run “du” regularly, but that could prove to be a performance killer, since it could put a lot of burden on your CPU and cause your filesystem cache to fill up.
 Not really good for a production workload.
 > - You can’t enforce hard limits on your volume’s size: Again, you can hack your way around it, with the same caveats.
-> - You are stuck with whatever filesystem your kubelet node is offering
+> - You are stuck with whatever filesystem your kubelet node is offering.
-> - You can’t customize your filesystem:
+> - You can’t customize your filesystem.

 <BR>
 ### All the above issues stem from the same root cause:
    - hostPath/LocalPVs are simple bind-mounts from the host filesystem into the pod.

-### The idea behind RawFile-LocalPB
+### The idea behind RawFile-LocalPV
-To use a Filesystem based 'extant file' as the emulated block device (i.e. a soft-LUN block device), and leverage the LINUX loop device to associate that soft-LUN file as a complete flexibe block device (i.e. an emulated soft disk device).
+To use a Filesystem based 'extent file' as the emulated block device (i.e. a soft-LUN block device), and leverage the LINUX loop device to associate that soft-LUN file as a complete flexibe block device (i.e. an emulated soft disk device).
 At this point you can create a PV with a fileystem on it.
 This allows you to...
 > [!NOTE]
 > - You can monitor volume usage by running `df -hT` in `O(1)` since each soft-LUN block device is mounted separately on the local node (displaying utilization status/metrics or each mountpoint).
 > - The size limit is enforced by the operating system, based on the backing file system capacity and soft-lun device file size.